xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-6.md

 		</pre>
 	</div>

-As the packets went through the EVPN PE's , we will see the respective MAC addresses learnt locally and via EVPN.
+As the packets went through the EVPN PEs, we will see the respective MAC addresses learnt locally and via EVPN.
 The below CLI snippets shows the learnings on PE5.

 <div class="highlighter-rouge">
 		<pre class="highlight">